TrackableEntities/trackable-entities/2a-gettingstarted-webapi.md

 ## Web API Controllers

-In this part you'll add *controllers* to the Web API project which perform CRUD operation (Create, Retrieve, Update and Delete) using trackable entities generated for the **Entities.Service.Net45** project.
+In this part you'll add *controllers* to the **WebApi** project to perform CRUD operation (Create, Retrieve, Update and Delete) using trackable entities generated for the **Entities.Service.Net45** project.

 ### 6. Copy Database Connection String to Web.Config